 - Plays or screenplays

-- Fellow B will be choreographing a dance, using illustrations from 19th century physical education manuals to create movement material.
+- Fellow B choreographed a dance, using illustrations from nineteenth century physical education manuals to create movement material.

 Proposals must include: